Theoretical underpinnings

 Regularly Taught Courses

-ENGH 349 – Writing Across the Curriculum and Peer-to-Peer Mentoring: Theory and Practice.
+ENGH 349 / WRWT 549 – Writing Fellows Practicum: Theory and Practice.
 (Fall and Spring semesters).
-This course can be taken for 0-4 credits with variable amounts of reading and writing based on credit hours, and is designed for course embedded writing fellows (who must register for a section in the semester they serve as Writing Fellows), although it is open to anyone who has been a Fellow or writing tutor and would like to think further about the role of writing, teaching, and learning.
+This course can be taken for 0-4 credits with variable amounts of reading and writing based on credit hours, and is designed for course-embedded writing fellows (who must register for a section in the semester they serve as Writing Fellows), and anyone who has been a Fellow or writing tutor and would like to think further about the role of writing, teaching, and learning.
 The course is designed to introduce students to the theory and pedagogy of writing and tutoring and peer-to-peer mentoring, with a focus on writing in various disciplines and genres.
 Topics include the writing process, audience, and purpose; language acquisition and writing-based learning disabilities; writing in a non-native language; multimodal writing; collaborative writing; revision and editing; and discipline-specific discourse and practices, such as citation.
 Discussion focuses on the role of the course-embedded writing Fellow, including issues of authority, expertise, facilitated peer review, and working one-on-one.
-The course combines readings and discussion with a practicum that allows student to directly engage and interrogate the ideas and pedagogies they encounter.
+The course combines readings and discussion with a practicum that allows students to directly engage and interrogate the ideas and pedagogies they encounter.
 A significant portion of the course involves working directly with writers from a variety of disciplines.
+[ENGH 349 is a pre-requisite for WRWT 549 and also for undergraduates who wish to register for the Graduate Certificate in Teaching Writing.]

 Course description

-ARTT 701 –Teaching in the Two Year College” (Spring 2019; Spring 2017; Fall 2015; Spring 2014; Fall 2012).
+ARTT 701 – “Teaching in the Two-Year College” (every third semester).
 I am honored once again to team-teach this graduate course with Philip Chase, Associate Professor of English at the County College of Morris (CCM).
 Our challenge: design a course to prepare future two-year college teachers.
 Community colleges are growing, and hiring.
 But faculty trained to teach at research universities are often ill-equipped for the community college–and too few actually set out to teach at two-year colleges.
 Of course, many of the best two-year college teachers traveled that route, but what would it have helped them to have learned in graduate school?
 How might they be better prepared to serve this growing population of students and really advance the project of democratic access set out by the President?
 This course is part of a two semester teaching practicum.
 The semester after taking this course, students may be selected to shadow community college faculty at CCM, learning from these mentors and sharing ideas in what is ideally a two-way faculty development experience.

 ENGL 399/SPAN 399 – “A Tale of Two Cities: Havana, Cuba and “Little Havana,” Miami – Drew ShortTREC program to Cuba (May 2017; January 2016).
 A travel writing course that spans two locations: “Little Havana” in Miami and Havana, Cuba – two cities linked by history and politics.
 We will explore the history that links these two cites, the politics of that relationship, the changing relationship between the US and Cuba over the last year, and the economic and cultural implications of all of this.
 A range of lectures, excursions, organized activities, and free time in the two locations allow students to compare the two cities, enriching their understanding of the countries and of geo-political relations in general.
 And they write about the experiences in writer’s journal entries and formal travel essays.
 Check out the blog at the course website.